mengkai94/tensorrt-inference-server/README.rst

 The User Guide, Developer Guide, and API Reference `documentation for the current release
 <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-guide/docs/index.html>`_
-provide guidance on installing, building, and running the TensorRT Inference Server.
+provide guidance on installing, building, and running Triton Inference Server.

 You can also view the `documentation for the master branch
 <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/index.html>`_